 Teaching Experience: At least five years of successful science teaching.

-Award: A commemorative plaque, a $500 monetary award, and dinner for the awardee and a guest of his/her choice at the annual award banquet.
+Award: A certificate, a $500 monetary award, and attendance for the awardee and a guest of his/her choice at the annual award reception

 Dr. Sigmund Abeles Science Advocate Award

 The Connecticut Science Teachers Association (CSTA) and the Connecticut Science Supervisors Association (CSSA) established this joint award to honor Dr. Sigmund Abeles, State Science Consultant emeritus, for his outstanding leadership and service to science education in Connecticut.

 The award is designed to recognize individuals or organizations that have demonstrated staunch advocacy for science education in Connecticut as evidenced by their substantial and sustained support and contributions.
 Advocacy can take many forms including funds and/or personnel to provide students and teachers with materials, support services, and workshops.
 It can also consist of contributions of leadership, energy, ideas, innovations, and/or other resources and talents.